domoinc-r/DomoR/README.md

 ```

 ### Replace
-Replace an existing data source (and update schema if necessary)
+Replace an existing data source (and update schema if necessary).
+This command is available only for DataSets that were created using the R plugin or Domo Streams API.

 ```
 DomoR:replace_ds('ab84f24a-73d4-0188-d8aa-8fe78103a721', df)